ohashijr/caching/README.md

 end
 ```

-In the file lib/caching/application.ex add `Caching.CachingGs` in the children function
+In the file lib/caching/application.ex add `Caching.CachingGs` in the children list

 ```elixir
   def start(_type, _args) do